 Before looking in detail at the application, it's important to know when to apply.
-Applicants can Submit you applications for approval from 18 May, and you can submit their applications to UCAS from 7 September.
+Applicants can submit their applications to you for approval from 17 May, and you can submit their applications to UCAS from 6 September.

 There are three application deadlines to be aware of - please refer to the key dates on page 6 for full details of these.
 You may want to set your own internal deadlines.